-You can take a photo with your iOS device, or import photos from your digital camera to your iPad or your Mac or Windows computer. iCloud automatically pushes copies of the photos over any available Wi-Fi or Ethernet connection to your other devices.
+You can take a photo with your iOS device, or import photos from your digital camera to your iPad or your Mac or Windows computer. iCloud automatically pushes the photos to your other devices, over any available Wi-Fi or Ethernet connection.
+Up to 1,000 photos taken over the past 30 days are available in My Photo Stream.

 The photos appear in My Photo Stream on these devices:

-On your iOS 8 device, in the Photos app (when iCloud Photo Library beta is not turned on)
+On your iOS device (iOS 8 or later): In Photos (when iCloud Photo Library is not turned on)

-To conserve storage space, My Photo Stream keeps only your latest 1000 photos on your iPhone, iPad, or iPod touch.
-On your Mac and Windows computers, every picture from your photo stream can be automatically downloaded and kept permanently.
+To conserve storage space, My Photo Stream stores your last 30 days of photos and lets you collect up to 1,000 on your iPhone, iPad, and iPod touch.
+Your Mac and Windows computers can automatically download and permanently keep every picture from My Photo Stream.